sopermanspace/Unity_OpenAI/README.md

 # Unity OpenAI-API Integration

 Integrate openai GPT-3 language model and ChatGPT API into a Unity project.
-It can be a useful way to add natural language processing capabilities to your application. # openai #Gpt3 #chatgpt
+It can be a useful way to add natural language processing capabilities to your application.

 ## Installation
 (1) Obtain an API key for the OpenAI API.
 You will need this to make requests to the API.